 Again, only businesses that render service for the benefit of non-resident individuals from a foreign country and foreign entities will qualify.

-2. Establish an Office in Puerto Rico
+2. Establish An Office In Puerto Rico

 To set up and maintain your Act 20 company, your business must have a physical presence in Puerto Rico – an office.
-That said, your home can count as your office (if that is what you prefer) granted that it is located on the island.
+That said, your home can count as your office (if that is what you prefer), granted that it is located on the island.

 Fortunately, the government offers a full exemption from personal and real property taxes during the first five years of business operations and a 75% exemption from municipal taxes and state taxes during the same period.

-In addition, if your Act 20 company produces $3 million or more in revenue, you must hire a full-time employee in Puerto Rico.
+In addition, if your Act 20 company annually produces $3 million or more in revenue, you must hire a full-time employee in Puerto Rico.
 If you are a bona fide resident of Puerto Rico, you can count yourself as the ‘employee’ as you actively manage your business.

 If you choose to hire someone locally, you can pay as little as $10 an hour.
 For that price, you likely won’t be hiring high-level employees, but you also shouldn’t hire a stooge who is sitting in a broom closet doing nothing.
 They must be doing real work.